lona-web-org/lona/doc/content/tutorial/09-static-files/index.rst

 Lona has a dynamic loading mechanism for static files like CSS or JavaScript.

-Any node and view can define a list of static files in ``Node.STATIC_FILES`` or ``VIEW.STATIC_FILES`` to tell the frontend which files are required, in order to render the node or view correctly.
+Any node and view can define a list of static files in ``Node.STATIC_FILES`` or ``VIEW.STATIC_FILES`` to tell the frontend which files are required to render the node or view correctly.
 This makes packaging of components possible.

 This example shows a custom node that ships with a CSS file to color its